China school sued by fired gay teacher in potential landmark case

 Chinese activists have organized rallies to press for greater protections for the LGBT community - and same-sex marriage - to be included in a civil code set to be passed in 2020.

-Despite thriving gay scenes in many of China’s big cities and growing awareness of LGBT issues, the community has battled against Confucian values and government censorship.
+Despite thriving gay scenes in many of China’s big cities and growing awareness of LGBT issues, gay people have battled against conservative Confucian values and government censorship.